zackbatist/archaeo-db-workshop/workshop-notes.md

 #### SQL

-Another command-oriented language i SQL, which stands for Structured Query Language.
+Another command-oriented language is SQL, which stands for Structured Query Language.

 SQL is used to interact with a relational database.